viperproject/gobra-book/src/3-predicates.md

 <!-- similar to gobra tutorial -->
 Predicates abstract over assertions, i.e., giving a name to a parametrized assertion.
 Predicates can be used for representing memory access to data structures of possibly unbounded size, such as linked lists or binary trees.
-While quantified permission are often used to specify point wise access, e.g. to elements of a slice, predicates are suitable to denote access to recursive data structures.
+While quantified permissions are often used to specify pointwise access, e.g. to elements of a slice, predicates are suitable to denote access to recursive data structures.

 ## Running example: `List`
-Throughout the sections of this chapter we will follow the example of a `List` data structure for storing integer values, implemented as a singly linked list[^1].
+Throughout the sections of this chapter, we will follow the example of a `List` data structure for storing integer values, implemented as a singly linked list[^1].

 ``` go